vilicvane/memorize-decorator/README.md

 # Memorize Decorator

-A simple decorator for memorizing properties (getters) and methods.
+A simple decorator that memorizes methods and getters.
 It can also wrap normal functions via the old-fashioned way.

-Currently it supports none options, and **ignores arguments**.
+**Note:** It takes `this` and arguments (for methods and functions) as keys for the memorized results.

 Transpilers supported: